Pumpkin Cream Cheese Cookies

 I hope you enjoyed this pumpkin cream cheese cookies.
 They are perfect for your holiday tray.

-More Cookies that I love
+More Cookies recipes

 And as always, may all your dishes be delish!